 The RCA’s Book of Church Order requires a minister’s employer (whether a church or another organization, in the case of a specialized minister) to provide these benefits to the minister.
 When a church extends a call to a pastor, the church promises to provide all three kinds of insurance, in addition to contributions to the RCA 403(b) Retirement Program.

-Ordained and commissioned pastors actively serving at least 17.5 hours per week are provided with employer-paid group life and long-term disability insurance benefits through the Board of Benefits Services (BOBS).
+RCA Ordained Ministers of Word and Sacrament actively serving at least 17.5 hours per week are provided with employer-paid group life and long-term disability insurance benefits through the Board of Benefits Services (BOBS).
+The provision of insurance benefits is optional for commissioned pastors.
 Ministers who work at least 20 hours per week may enroll in medical and life insurance through the Reformed Benefits Association (RBA).

 What happens to my LTD and life insurance if I am no longer working?

 One thing to keep in mind when continuing your insurance is that your rates will increase.
-If you are converting your insurance, your new premium will be based upon the amount of your insurance policy and Unum’s rate for your age.
-If you are porting your insurance, your new premium will be based upon the amount of your insurance policy and Unum’s group rate.
+If you are converting your insurance, your new premium will be based upon the amount of your insurance policy and Lincoln’s rate for your age. rate for your age.
+If you are porting your insurance, your new premium will be based upon the amount of your insurance policy and Lincoln’s group rate.

 For more information, contact Cineca Anthony.